mikeywildcat/SA32windy/README.md

 A: No!
 Everything runs locally on your computer/network.
 No internet connection required except for loading Windy.com.

 **Q: The arrow spins randomly sometimes?**
+A: This can happen when:
-A: This is normal when stationary or moving very slowly.
-The plugin calculates heading from position changes, so minimal movement can cause erratic heading.
+- Boat is stationary or moving very slowly
+- GPS position changes are smaller than the plugin's bearing calculation threshold
+- This is normal behavior and will stabilize once moving at normal sailing speeds
+- The plugin needs sufficient position change between polls to calculate accurate bearing

 **Q: Can I customize the update rate?**
-A: Yes!
-Edit the code and change the `2` in `if current_time - self.last_update_time >= 2:` to your desired interval in seconds.
+A: The GPS data is provided continuously with no rate limiting for best arrow stability.
+You can change the logging display interval by editing `GPS_LOG_INTERVAL_SECONDS` in the code, but this only affects what you see in the log window, not what the Windy plugin receives.

 ## Contributing